Precision calculation of isospin-symmetry-breaking corrections to T=1/2 mirror decays using multi-reference charge-dependent density functional theory: Conclusions

-The $\delta_{\rm ISB}^{\rm V}$ calculated using MR-DFT show irregularities for $A$=19 and 37 cases which are among the decays that are used for the SM test.
-Such irregularities usually indicate a mixing among the active Nilsson orbitals which can be taken care of by performing configuration-interaction calculations.
+The $\delta_{\rm ISB}^{\rm V}$ calculated using MR-DFT shows irregularities for $A$=19 and 37 cases, which are among the decays that are used for the SM test.
+Such irregularities usually indicate a mixing among the active Nilsson orbitals, which can be taken care of by performing configuration-interaction calculations.
 In order to verify this conjecture and make our predictions more precise we performed the DFT-NCCI calculations of the ISB corrections in $A$=19, 21, 35, and 37 $T=1/2$ mirrors.
-Since these nuclei are axial we have limited the DFT-NCCI model space to particle-hole deformed Nilsson configurations with $\Delta K$=0, with respect to $K$ quantum number of the ground-state configuration.
-The DFT-NCCI results are collected in Tab.~\ref{tab:mixing}.
+Because these nuclei are axial we have limited the DFT-NCCI model space to particle-hole deformed Nilsson configurations with $\Delta K$=0, with respect to the $K$ quantum number of the ground-state configuration.
+The DFT-NCCI results are shown in Tab.~\ref{tab:mixing}.
 The values of $\delta_{\rm ISB}^{\rm V}$ calculated using the LO and NLO theories are systematically larger than the results obtained using only the Coulomb interaction.
-There are also systematically larger than the corrections calculated using the NSM in Ref.~\cite{(Sev08)}.
+They are also systematically larger than the corrections calculated using the NSM in Ref.~\cite{(Sev08)}.
 In turn, the extracted central value of $V_{\rm ud}$ matrix element is closer to the value obtained using data on $0^+ \rightarrow 0^+$.
-Our $|V_{\rm ud}|$=0.9736(16) was obtained with the error-weighted average over four mirror ($A$=19, 21, 35, and 37) transitions excluding the outlier $A$=29, a case measured with a lesser accuracy as compared to other cases see~\cite{(Nav09a)}.
-This value is considerably larger than the one, $|V_{\rm ud}|$=0.9727(14), given in Ref.~\cite{(Fen18)} and above the value $|V_{\rm ud}|$=0.9730(14) of Ref.~\cite{(Gon19)} which includes also the $A$=29 decay in the average.
+Our $|V_{\rm ud}|$=0.9736(16) was obtained with the error-weighted average over four mirror ($A$=19, 21, 35, and 37) transitions excluding the outlier $A$=29, a case measured with lower accuracy as compared to other cases, see~\cite{(Nav09a)}.
+This value is considerably larger than $|V_{\rm ud}|$=0.9727(14), given in Ref.~\cite{(Fen18)} and above the value $|V_{\rm ud}|$=0.9730(14) of Ref.~\cite{(Gon19)}, which includes also the $A$=29 decay in the average. \\

-This work was supported in part by the Polish National Science Centre under Contract Nos.~2014/15/N/ST2/03454,~2015/17/N/ST2/04025, ~2017/24/T/ST2/00159, ~2017/24/T/ST2/00160 and ~2018/31/B/ST2/02220.
-We acknowledge CI\'S \'Swierk Computing Center, Poland, for the allocation of computational resources.